steverichey/gnopflash/README.md

 for this game is available at
 <https://github.com/steverichey/gnopflash>.

+This game was written entirely in FlashDevelop, which you can get at <http://www.flashdevelop.org/>.
+To compile your own version of this game, all you need to do is download FlashDevelop, and open the GNOP.as3proj file.
+After that, you should just be able to press F5 to get the game running!
+If you have any difficulty with this process, let me know.
+I tried to make it easy for others to mess around with this game's code.

 This file is part of GNOP!
 Flash.
 GNOP!
 Flash was created by Steve Richey and is a remake of the original GNOP!, released in 1990, which was created by Alexander Seropian.
 The existence of this program